 Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

-There are eight limbs to yoga, creating a "wheel of practice" and four paths, teaching us how to be successful in life and manage the mind.
+There are eight limbs to yoga, creating a "wheel of practice" and four paths.
+These paths teach us how to succeed and manage the mind.

-Many people think about standing on a mat and performing poses when the word Yoga comes to mind.
-Still, the physical aspect is only 1 part of this incredible system that supports us through life's challenges.
+When the word yoga comes to mind, many people think about standing on a mat and performing poses.
+Still, the physical aspect is only one part of this incredible system that supports us through life's challenges.

-Yoga is about what we do 'off the mat', as it is about what we do on the mat.
+Yoga is about what we do 'off the mat' and what we do on the mat.
 Read a little more about the main components of yoga practice:

-The exercise part of Yoga (the asanas) helps us balance the body and mind.
-When we live a sedentary lifestyle, heart disease and misalignment can become a problem and manifest as aches, pains, and illness in the body and mind.
+The exercise part of yoga (the asanas) helps us balance the body and mind.
+When we live a sedentary lifestyle, heart disease and misalignment can become problems and manifest as aches, pains, and illnesses in the body and mind.

-Yoga is an inclusive practice that recognises that we are all different and have different needs and starting points.
-However, practicing yoga can help us manage and reduce stress with the proper guidance.
-Balance blood pressure levels (blood flow).
-Release Weight Build strength Increase body flexibility.
+Yoga is an inclusive practice recognising that we are all different and have different needs and starting points.
+However, with the proper guidance, practising yoga can help us manage and reduce stress.
+It can also balance blood pressure levels (blood flow), release weight, Build strength, and Increase body flexibility.

 Work on toning and lengthening the muscles.
-Help with diabetes and inflammation.
-Soothes, aches, and pains, including chronic pain, back pain and neck pain.
+It helps with diabetes and inflammation.
+It soothes aches and pains, including chronic back and neck pain.
 Breath is life, and Prana, flowing through our breath, is our life force.

 We are not taught how to breathe correctly, but yoga provides simple and practical tools that enable us to become more aware of our breath.
-This helps us better deal with stress with improved stress management, so that there is less tension and discomfort within the body.
+This helps us better deal with stress and improve stress management, resulting in less tension and discomfort within the body.

 There are many breathwork exercises (pranayama).
 They all have different functions and purposes.

-Still, we learn through pranayama how to use the lungs to their total capacity and exercise the heart and respiratory system correctly, which keeps us full of vitality and improved mental health.
+Still, through pranayama, we learn to use the lungs to their total capacity and exercise the heart and respiratory system correctly, which keeps us full of vitality and improves our mental health.

-Many of my students have reported improvements in Mental Wellbeing, Happiness, Focus, Motivation, Drive, Self-esteem, Clarity, A sense of purpose, Improvements in anxiety, depression and low mood, better sleep and ability to relax, feeling more in control, Nutrition is an integral part of yoga training.
+Many of my students have reported improvements in Mental Well-Being, Happiness, Focus, Motivation, Drive, Self-esteem, Clarity, a sense of purpose, Improvements in anxiety, depression, and low mood, better sleep and ability to relax, and feeling more in control.
+Nutrition is an integral part of yoga training.

-Nutrition is an area I am passionate about.
-I enjoy helping people learn how to eat intuitively, educate each other about how the body functions, balance hormones, eat for gut health, and reduce inflammation and disease within the body.
-We do this to feel healthy and full of energy again, and enjoy eating whole foods again.
+I am passionate about nutrition.
+I enjoy helping people learn how to eat intuitively, educate each other about how the body functions, balance hormones, eat for gut health, and reduce inflammation and disease.
+We do this to feel healthy and energetic and enjoy eating whole foods again.

-Learning to relax and unwind properly is another crucial element in our yoga training.
+Another crucial element in our yoga training is learning to relax and unwind properly.
 Our modern lifestyles have caused us to find quick-fix ways of relaxing, such as drinking alcohol, using recreational drugs, not sleeping, and being busy to avoid stillness.
-Being busy doesn't allow our bodies and minds to properly rest.
+Being busy doesn't allow our bodies and minds to rest properly.

-Stress is caused when our nervous system activates our "fight or flight" mode when we are not actively resting adequately.
+Stress is caused when our nervous system activates our "fight or flight" mode when we are not adequately resting.
 Chronic stress and fatigue can develop, leading to different diseases in the body and mind.

-Deep and intentional relaxation is what we learn through our regular yoga practice.
-This is called restorative rest.
-As a yoga practitioners, my yoga students always leave my classes feeling energised, but equally rested.
+Through our regular yoga practice, we learn deep and intentional relaxation, which is called restorative rest.
+As yoga practitioners, my students always leave my classes feeling energised but equally rested.

 Self-awareness and meditation enable us to live with more clarity, peace, trust and understanding about who we are.
 Everything starts with our thoughts!